Graduation Frequently Asked Questions

 NOTE THAT THE FILING OF THIS DEGREE APPLICATION DOES NOT GUARANTEE A DEGREE WILL BE AWARDED.

-Can I submit my petition to graduate if my degree audit report shows outstanding requirements?
+Can I submit my "pre-graduation evaluation" if my degree audit report shows outstanding requirements?

 Yes. in these cases, at the time of applying, the "pre-graduation evaluation" form must address any outstanding requirements, including GPA, N grades, I grades, etc. your degree audit will be reviewed by your record analyst.
 It is the student's responsibility to check their degree audit in the first week of your graduating term to ensure that all requirements are met.